-The completion of the building adaptations and staging alterations in 2019 with the assistance of N Arts enabled the Trust to provide the staging and auditorium facilities required by modern productions but did not add to our capacity for stage productions.
+The completion of the building adaptations and staging alterations in 2019, with the assistance of N Arts, enabled the Trust to provide the staging and auditorium facilities required by modern productions but did not add to our capacity for stage productions.
 Following the decision of BF Borough Council to withdraw its pledge of matched funding at a late stage, the Trust had to provide the matched funding and did so by taking out a secured bank loan.
 Unfortunately, this increased financial pressure coincided with the continued freezing of our grant support in cash terms.

-The Trust moved from a break-even position in 2019 to posting its first shortfall for six years of £161,000.
-The principal funding sources of income to the Trust itself were admission fees and ticket sales of £392,000, income from art exhibitions and installations of £42,000, and grants of £671,000 including the separate grant award from N Arts Trust of £150,000 to finance the workshops and residences educational programme.
+The Trust moved from a break-even position in 2019 to posting its first shortfall for six years of £180,000.
+The principal funding sources of income to the Trust itself were admission fees and ticket sales of £229,000, income from art exhibitions and installations of £25,000, and grants of £948,000 including the separate grant award from N Arts Trust of £150,000 to finance the workshops and residences educational programme and Government Coronavirus Job Retention Scheme grants.
 The support of our partners continues to be essential to maintaining such a varied programme of creative arts.
-Not all the concerts and performances are not all self- supporting and the performing arts rely on a mixed economy of funding to ensure a vibrant and comprehensive programme.
+Not all the concerts and performances are self-supporting and the performing arts rely on a mixed economy of funding to ensure a vibrant and comprehensive programme.